apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 		.. warning:: OAuth support in Traffic Ops is still in its infancy, so most users are advised to avoid defining this field without good cause.

 	:write_timeout: An optional timeout in seconds set on handlers.
 After reading a request's header, the server will have this long to send back a response.
 If set to zero, there is no timeout.
 Default if not specified is zero.

+	:traffic_vault_backend:

+	    .. versionadded:: 6.0
+		    Optional.
+The name of which backend to use for Traffic Vault.
+Currently, the only supported backend is "riak".

+	:traffic_vault_config:

+	    .. versionadded:: 6.0
+		    Optional.
+The JSON configuration which is unique to the chosen Traffic Vault backend.
+See :ref:`traffic_vault_admin` for the configuration options for each supported backend.

 	.. _admin-routing-blacklist: